Why Family Trees Are Key to Preserving Family History

-“I have always been interested in genealogy, but was overwhelmed by the amount of information available online and never knew where to start,” shares Caitlin Burm, Web Copywriter and Editor at A Place for Mom.
-“I began using Ancestry.com to research my relatives and was pleasantly surprised by how accessible the website and tools were to use.”
+“I have always been interested in genealogy, but was overwhelmed by the amount of information available online and never knew where to start,” shares Caitlin Burm, Web Content Manager at A Place for Mom.
+“I began using Ancestry.com to research my relatives and was pleasantly surprised by how accessible the tools and website were to use.”

 Ancestry.com adds 2 million records a day with a team that searches through and compiles the genealogical records, before another digital team uploads and indexes data.

 Before you can start plugging in information into your digital family tree, there are a few steps you should take first:

 - Talk to your relatives, especially senior members of your family